 What you really get in just a short hour or two is Beethoven’s personality brought to life through pictures, videos, book and journal excerpts, and much more.

-You won’t come out with an encyclopaedic knowledge of his career or output, but you should emerge with a (possibly sad) smile and a real understanding of Beethoven: man, genius, cantankerous artist, and legend.
+You won’t come out with an encyclopaedic knowledge of his career or output, but you should emerge with a (possibly sad) smile and a proper understanding of Beethoven: man, genius, cantankerous artist, and legend.

 And, of course, you have plenty of music to listen to along the way.